xraypy/feff85exafs/wrappers/fortran/README_potph.md

  2. Everything gets initialized

  3. Read the values of parameters from `feff.inp`, which were written to a file called `libpotph.json` by RDINP.
+(See note below.)

+ 4. Specify the path and name of the output `phase.pad` file.

- 4. Call the libpotph library, which sorts the input cluster, computes the muffin tin potentials, and writes phase shifts to a file called `phase.pad`.
+ 5. Call the libpotph library, which sorts the input cluster, computes the muffin tin potentials, and writes phase shifts to a file as specified by the phpad argument..

 ## Arguments of the libpotph subroutine